-- 1. Equal to the percentage of the payment period that the student completed as of the student's withdrawal date, if this date occurs on or before 60% of the clock hours scheduled to be completed for the payment period, OR - 2.
-One hundred percent, if the student's withdrawal date occurs after 60% of the clock hours scheduled to be completed for the payment period. - 3.
+- Equal to the percentage of the payment period that the student completed as of the student's withdrawal date, if this date occurs on or before 60% of the clock hours scheduled to be completed for the payment period, OR - 2.
+100% if the student's withdrawal date occurs after 60% of the clock hours scheduled to be completed for the payment period. - 3.
 The percentage of the payment period that the student completed is determined by dividing the total number of clock hours in the payment period into the number of clock hours scheduled to be completed as of the student's withdrawal date.
 See the Withdrawal Policy to determine the date of withdrawal.

-Example 1: A student is enrolled in a 600-clock hour program and is scheduled to receive \$2,500 for the first payment period (300 hours).
+Example 1: A student is enrolled in a 600-clock hour program and is scheduled to receive \$2,500 for the first payment period - 300 hours.
 As of the date of the withdrawal, 250 scheduled hours have elapsed.
-The percentage of the payment period completed is 250 scheduled hours / 300 payment period hours (83%).
+The percentage of the payment period completed is 83% - 250 scheduled hours / 300 payment period hours.
 Since 83% is greater than 60%, this student is eligible to receive the full scheduled award of \$2,500.

 Example 2: Same information as Example 1 except that 150 hours have elapsed as of the date of the student's withdrawal.

-The percentage of the payment period completed is 150 scheduled hours / 300 payment period hours (50%).
-Since 50% is less than 60%, the student is only eligible to receive 50% of the originally scheduled award.
-(150 x 2,500 / 300 = 1,250.
+The percentage of the payment period completed is 50% - 150 scheduled hours / 300 payment period hours.
+Since 50% is less than 60%, the student is eligible to receive only 50% of the originally scheduled award. $150 \times \$2,500/300 = \$1,250$.

-This calculation is performed by the student financial assistance office and provided to the business office to determine the post-withdrawal disbursement to be provided to the student or the overpayment to be returned to Title IV.
+This calculation is performed by the Financial Aid Office and provided to the Business Office to determine the post-withdrawal disbursement to be provided to the student or the overpayment to be returned to Title IV.